Have you heard of the red carpet?

 One mistake that many English students make is that they don’t actually make the movie a learning experience.
 Instead, they sit back and watch the movie the same way they watch movies in their own language.

 Learning English with movies requires you to be actively engaged.
+Pay attention to the subtitles while you watch.
 Keep a notebook nearby so you can pause the video and note any new words and expressions you come across.
 Once you’ve finished the movie, use your English dictionary or mobile app to look up the definitions of the words and expressions you wrote down in your notebook.

 You should also make a brief note mentioning the scene when you write down words and phrases.
 That makes it easier to go back to that part of the movie and replay the scene.
 The more you watch the scene, the more easily you can understand the context the phrases were used in, and also practice listen-and-repeat exercises of your own.